 7.1 The publication of an Infrastructure Funding Statement is a requirement of the Community Infrastructure Levy (Amendment) (England) (No.2) Regulations 2019 which came into force last year.
-The Infrastructure Funding Statement at Appendix 1 fulfils the requirements of the regulations, which state that this information must be published on the Council's website by 31st December 2020 and replaces the existing Regulation 123 list.
+The Infrastructure Funding Statement at Appendix 1 fulfils the requirements of the regulations.